arangodb/arangodb/Documentation/Books/AQL/Views/ArangoSearch/README.md

 `BOOST(search-expression, boost)`

-Override boost in a context of **search-expression** with a specified value, making it available for scorer funtions.
+Override boost in a context of **search-expression** with a specified value, making it available for scorer functions.

 - *search-expression* - any valid search expression
 - *boost* - numeric boost value